fny/interrobang/README.md

 end
 ```

 `Interrobang` automagically adds corresponding bang methods for any predicate methods that end in a `?`.
-The bang methods explode when the predicate method returns a falsey value.
+The bang methods explode when the predicate method returns a falsey value and otherwise return true.

 ```ruby
 # Pick your poison...